The comparative statics of persuasion: Abstract

 \section{Abstract}

-In the canonical persuasion model, comparative statics has been an open question.
+In the persuasion model, apart from a few special cases, comparative statics has been an open question.
 We answer it, delineating which shifts of the sender's interim payoff lead her optimally to choose a more informative signal.
-Our first theorem identifies an ordinal notion of `increased convexity' that we show characterises those shifts of the sender's interim payoff that lead her optimally to choose \emph{no less} informative signals.
-To strengthen this conclusion to `\emph{more} informative' requires further assumptions: our second theorem identifies the necessary and sufficient condition on the sender's interim payoff, which strictly generalises the `S'-shape commonly imposed in the literature.
+Our first theorem identifies a coarse notion of `increased convexity' that we show characterises those shifts of the sender's interim payoff that lead her optimally to choose \emph{no less} informative signals.
+To strengthen this conclusion to `\emph{more} informative' requires further assumptions: our second theorem identifies the necessary and sufficient condition on the sender's interim payoff, which strictly generalises the convex--concave (`S') shape commonly imposed in the literature.
+We identify conditions under which increased alignment of interests between sender and receiver leads to comparative statics, and study a number of applications.